 The course introduces the spray gun equipment, materials, and techniques used in the application of special paints.
 Emphasis will be placed on automotive refinishing theories and procedures.

-ACRP 1000 - Introduction to Auto Collision Repair ACRP 2000 - Introduction to Refinishing colors.
-Pre-requisites: None Co-requisites: All Required
+ACRP 1000 - Introduction to Auto Collision Repair ACRP 2000 - Introduction to Refinishing

 ACRP 2008 - Fundamentals of Refinishing II